The CRM for small + medium teams (200 or less) that use Google Workspace.

 As compared to all of the CRMs on the market, Copper has one of the most user-friendly experiences (which helps with team adoption), as well as a fully baked Chrome extension that allows you to use Copper (view tasks, past activity, and easily add new contacts to the CRM), without ever needing to even leave Gmail or Google Calendar.

-We've excessively used the API of all the major CRM's on the market and I'm here to tell you that their API is fantastic.
-Copper's API is one of the most powerful and user-friendly to build on, especially as compared to that of HubSpot which has some incredibly odd API design decisions.
+We've excessively used the API of all the major CRMs on the market and I'm here to tell you that Copper's API is fantastic.
+Their API is one of the most powerful and user-friendly to build on, especially as compared to that of HubSpot for which has some incredibly odd API design decisions.

 While this might not sound like a big deal, if you ever plan on integrating your CRM (or hiring a company like ours to do it), I'm here to tell you that building the same integration in HubSpot takes 2–3x as long and is more of a pain to maintain.
 All factors that affect the integration cost at the end of the day, so API design matters and affects you even if you don't think it does. 🤖 Learn more about our top Copper Integrations here.

 If you're using Google Workspace at your company and you want a modern CRM for your team, look no further than Copper.
 Not using Google Workspace?
 We recommend checking out Pipedrive or HubSpot instead.
 Just an individual and stumble upon Copper because you were considering either Airtable or Notion as your CRM?
-Use Folk instead.
+Copper would definitely work, but also consider folk in this dedicated Copper vs folk comparison.

 They built it in a way to feel familiar to how you might use a spreadsheet to manage your contacts and important information: